Page loading ... Please wait.

 Graham Cracker Tarts Recipe

 Graham Crackers are a flat, rectangular-shaped, slightly sweet whole wheat cookie (cracker) that are named after their creator, Rev. Sylvester Graham (1794 - 1851), a United States dietary reformer.
 Rev. Graham advocated vegetarianism and, in fact, American vegetarianism was called 'Grahamism' in the mid 19th century.
 He felt it was very important to eat flour that was made from the whole unrefined grain, including the bran.
 Although graham crackers were once touted as a health food, today they are a favorite snack of children and are the main ingredient in making this graham cracker crust.
 Graham crackers are sold both as crackers and as crumbs.
 To make this crust, all you need to do is open a box of graham cracker crumbs and combine it with a little sugar and melted butter.
 This mixture is then pressed into individual tart pans and left to chill while you make the decadent filling of cream cheese, melted white chocolate, and sour cream.
 If you are proficient with a pastry bag you can pipe the cream into the chilled shells.
 Otherwise, simply spread the cream into the shells, smoothing the tops with the back of a spoon.
 The finishing touch is to garnish each tart with whatever fresh fruit is in season.
 What makes these so delightful is that you can garnish each tart with different fruit, taking into account your guests likes and dislikes.
-Just be sure to place the fresh fruit on top of the tarts just before serving so the fruit will not soften and bleed into the cream.
+Just be sure to place the fresh fruit on top of the tarts just before serving so the fruit does not soften and bleed into the cream.

 Note: Crushed Digestive (whole meal) biscuits (cookies) can be used in place of the graham cracker crumbs.